torvalds/linux/Documentation/bpf/cpumasks.rst

 ----

-The contents of an entire cpumask may be copied to another using bpf_cpumask_copy():
+The contents of an entire cpumask may be copied to aanalther using bpf_cpumask_copy():

 .. kernel-doc:: kernel/bpf/cpumask.c